 The pattern of recent regional growth has changed compared with prior periods of expansion.
 Preferences and lifestyles of the growing number of older adults and young adults in the region are changing demand for housing.
 This changing demand, along with a shifting emphasis on the quality of life and cost-saving benefits of more compact development, have resulted in the most centralized and compact growth pattern the region has experienced in decades.
 Furthermore, the highly competitive real estate market and a persistently high poverty rate have led to more vulnerable groups struggling to find housing in neighborhoods of their choice.
-The U.S. Department of Housing and Urban Development considers households paying 35% or more of their gross income in housing to be housing cost burdened.
 Most renters and homeowners making less than \$35,000 in the region are housing cost burdened.